Eilanden vakantie, ontdek de 444 idyllische eilanden van Denemarken

 Bilde: Jeanette Philipsen, VisitSamsø

-Potatoes on Samsø
+Potatoes in Samsø

 The island of Samsø is known to grow some of the absolute best potatoes in Denmark.
 The first Samsø potatoes arrive mid-May every year, and they are usually sold for high bids to top restaurants.
 During the potato season, you can stop by the 50-60 roadside stalls and farm shops where the tasty potatoes are sold often along with strawberries and peas.
 The new potatoes are boiled and served with butter and salt.